 Smoking cigarettes is injurious to one’s health and can be annoying and harmful for people in the vicinity.
 In a few countries, law has been passed that prohibits people from smoking in public places and office buildings.
 I am strongly in favor of this rule and believe it is a step in the right direction.

-Smoking is known to cause various respiratory diseases and cancer which can be fatal.
-Moreover, the smoke let out by the person smoking can be equally injurious to passers-by and people in the vicinity.
+I agree that smoking should be banned in certain places because it is harmful to people’s health as well as making the environment unpleasant for non-smokers.
+With regard to the former, Smoking is known to cause various respiratory diseases and cancer which can be fatal.
+Another problem is that the smoke let out by the person smoking can be equally injurious to passers-by and people in the vicinity.
 The person who smokes can do whatever he pleases to his body but does not have the right to spoil other peoples’ health and put them in harm.
-Secondly, smoking leaves a strong stench which can be unpleasant for other people.
+As for the environment, smoking leaves a strong stench which can be unpleasant for other people.
 This often lingers in the space for quite a long time and can be very difficult to get rid of.
 In offices and public buildings, this can make it difficult for people to even enter such a space let alone get their work done.
-In addition to this, cigarette lighters and smoked cigarettes that are not extinguished properly can be a potential fire hazard.
+Finally, cigarette lighters and smoked cigarettes that are not extinguished properly can be a potential fire hazard.

 In conclusion, I would say that the rule to put a ban on smoking cigarettes in public spaces is a good one.
 For people who want to smoke they can do so in designated smoking areas thereby preventing others from getting harmed.
 In fact, I feel more countries should pass legislation to make this rule the law.